 Step 2: Press ENTER then Drag the Fill Handle to display all the First Names appearing as shown in the picture below.

-Read More: How to Extract Text After First Space in Excel (3 Methods)
+Read More: How to Extract Text after a Specific Text in Excel

-Method 3: Using TRIM, MID, REPT Functions to Extract Text between Spaces
+Method 3: Using TRIM, MID, and REPT Functions to Extract Text between Spaces

 Similar to Method 2, we can use the TRIM function instead of the SUBSTITUTE function to delete all the repeated characters.